larryhastings/big/README.md

 <dl><dd>

-`multisplit` used to locally define a new generator function, then call it and return the generator.
+Minor optimizations.  `multisplit` used to locally define a new generator function, then call it and return the generator.
 I promoted the generator function to module level, which means we no longer rebind it each time `multisplit` is called.
 As a very rough guess, this can be as much as a 10% speedup for `multisplit` run on very short workloads.
 (It's also *never* slower.)